screensavers-club/argos-docs/docs/user-assembly-manual/removing-supports.md

 ---
-Title: Removing Supports
+Title: 1.
+Removing Supports
 sidebar_position: 1
 ---

-# Removing Supports
+# 1. Removing Supports

 Once the model is done printing, the first step is always to remove the supports.

-You will need to use **pliers**.
+You will need to use `pliers`

 ## Video Tutorial